AGiorgetti/ngrx101/DOCS.md

     export type CounterActions = Increment;

-**4) Reducer**: how the application react to actions; how the state is changed.
+**4) Reducer**: defines how the application react to actions; how the state is changed.

 A Reducer is a pure function that takes two arguments: the current state and the action to perform, it will return the new instance of the state.

-**WARNING: do NOT mutate the state: always return a new oject for the state, this way we guarantee immutability!**
+**WARNING: do NOT mutate the state: always return a new oject, this is the only way we guarantee immutability!**

     export function counterReducer(state: ICounterState, action: CounterActions): ICounterState {
       switch (action.type) {